chrisbenevich/skye-glitch-RAG-tutorial/Readme.md

 ## 2. Prepare and load the model

-Next, optimize and manage the deployment of the model across various devices.
+Next, optimize and manage the deployment of the model across various devices:

 * Infer the optimal device map for distributing model layers across available devices (e.g., CPUs, GPUs) to help utilize hardware resources efficiently.
 * Based on the inferred device map, load a model checkpoint and dispatche the model layers to the appropriate devices.